Example of a Workplace Retaliation Case

-The suite alleges that not only did his manager harass him based on his national origin and religion, but that the manager also used intimidation and humiliation to retaliate against him.
+The suit alleges that not only did his manager harass him based on his national origin and religion but that the manager also used intimidation and humiliation to retaliate against him.

 And the courts agreed that the manager was guilty of harassment AND retaliation.
 So among other penalties, they ordered the retail chain to pay Jallow $75,000.

-By the way, this was a real case settled earlier this year.
+By the way, this was a real workplace retaliation case settled earlier this year.

-So what adverse actions should you be on the lookout for if you file a complaint?
+So what adverse actions should you be on the lookout for if you file a complaint for retaliation at work?